-For security in life we have the need for steady employment, health care, living in secure and safe neighborhoods with law abiding citizens.
+For security in life, we have the need for steady employment, health care, and living in secure and safe neighborhoods with law-abiding citizens.
 Feeling safe in life is a need for all human life.
 The stress level all the world is experiencing with the Corona Virus currently threatens our need for safety and security.

-3. Love and belongingness needs: friendship, intimacy, affection, and love-which can be fulfilled by family, friends, romantic relationships, as well as work colleagues.
-Human beings need to feel valued and appreciated and needs to feel loved and that they belong in order to grow.
-Being and feeling loved makes a person more optimistic, productive and happy.
+3. Love and belongingness needs: friendship, intimacy, affection, and love which can be fulfilled by family, friends, romantic relationships, as well as work colleagues.
+Human beings need to feel valued and appreciated and need to feel loved and that they belong in order to grow.
+Being and feeling loved makes a person more optimistic, productive, and happy.

 When a human being lives in isolation and is limited to social connection anxiety and depression will set in.
-We are created for human connection and it is important that we know how we can connect to others especially to our love ones .
+We are created for human connection and it is important that we know how we can connect to others, especially to our loved ones.
 By neglecting our need to connect we put our health at risk, and it depletes our immune system.
-We all need love and admiration at every stage of our life .
-Love will boost a person’s confidence and their human morale and will act as a catalyst for their inner self.
+We all need love and admiration at every stage of our life.
+Love will boost a person’s confidence and human morale and will act as a catalyst for their inner self.

-4. Esteem needs: achievement, agency, mastery, interdependence, self-respect, and respect from others.
+4. Your Esteem Needs: Achievement, agency, mastery, interdependence, self-respect, and respect from others.
 Self-Esteem and Self-Worth will influence a person’s decisions and choices in life and will serve to motivate a human being to their full potential.
 When esteem needs are met, and a person is motivated in life they can achieve self-actualization.
-When these needs aren’t met a person begins to feel helpless, hopeless and inferior.
+When these needs aren’t met a person begins to feel helpless, hopeless, and inferior.

-Some of the benefits of getting your self-esteem needs met are you becoming more assertive in expressing your own needs and opinions.
+Some of the benefits of getting your self-esteem and needs met, are you become more assertive in expressing your own needs and opinions.
 You will then be able to form secure and honest relationships and be confident in your abilities to make decisions.
 You will be more realistic in your expectations of yourself and in others and less controlling and critical.

-5. Self-Actualization needs: realizing personal potential, self-fulfillment, and actively seeking Personal growth and experiences of the achievement of self-expression.
+5. Self-Actualization needs: Realizing personal potential, self-fulfillment, and actively seeking personal growth and experiences of the achievement of self-expression.
 The need for a human being to continue personal growth and development in their own life is Self-Actualization.
 When a person reaches self-actualization in their life, they have met their full potential in life.
-Coming to the full realization of your own human potential and discovering ones “true authentic self”, is coming to the top of Maslow’s pyramid of Self-Actualization.
+Coming to the full realization of your own human potential and discovering your “true authentic self”, is coming to the top of Maslow’s pyramid of Self-Actualization.

-A WANT is a desire that a person has that they may or may not be able to obtain.
-Most of us don’t usually define these is today’s economy accurately.
+A want is a desire that a person has that they may or may not be able to obtain.
+Most of us don’t usually define this in today’s economy accurately.
 A want is something that generally fulfills a need.
-Some of the socioeconomics wants may be car or a phone for transportation and communication.
-A want are things you’d love to have but can do without if you don’t have the money or means to buy them.
-Some examples are getting a manicure/pedicure, going out to dinner, buying designer clothes, going to retreats, going out to movies and shows.
+Some of the socioeconomic wants might be a car or a phone for transportation and communication.
+A want may be things you’d love to have but can do without if you don’t have the money or means to buy them.
+Some examples are getting a manicure/pedicure, going out to dinner, buying designer clothes, and going out to movies and shows.